LArSoft/larsoft.github.io/wiki/Maintaining_CMSbot_scripts_and_Jenkins_jobs.md

-Maintaining the LArSoft for of CMSbot scripts and Jenkins Github Integration CI jobs at FNAL(#Maintaining-the-LArSoft-for-of-CMSbot-scripts-and-Jenkins-Github-Integration-CI-jobs-at-FNAL)
+Maintaining the LArSoft for of CMSbot scripts and Jenkins Github Integration CI jobs at FNAL
 ==============================================================================================================================================================================================

-The CMSbot scripts for LArSoft repos(#The-CMSbot-scripts-for-LArSoft-repos)
+The CMSbot scripts for LArSoft repos
 ------------------------------------------------------------------------------

 -   The LArSoft fork of CMSbot is here \